timihendrix33/session-4b-in-class/readme.md

 Change the name of index.html to something else.

-Enable use.static in app.js
+Enable use.static in app.js, rename /public/index.html (otherwise express will serve it instead of index.ejs), halt nodemon, and run:

 `npm run boom!`

-Get one entry:
+Get one entry using parameters:

 ```
 app.get('/:name?', (req, res) => {